Kia ora, talofa and si’oto’ofa!

 How can I get involved?

-Head to Nōku te Ao: Like Minds MediaWatch on Facebook to report a news story or article you feel contributes to unhelpful stereotypes about people with mental distress.
+Join our Nōku te Ao: Like Minds MediaWatch on Facebook to report a news story or article you feel contributes to unhelpful stereotypes about people with mental distress.
 Our media guidelines and media factsheets can help you spot some of these articles, too.

 We’re on a mission to make Aotearoa a more inclusive, safe, and uplifting community for all.
 It will take a village!
 So, join us and share your kōrero to help make change for the better!